Erdiko/erdiko/www/erdiko/modules/drupal/README.md

 	/drupal (Drupal root)
 	/www (Erdiko root)

-In your custom module where you want to use Drupal, simply inherit from the \app\modules\contrib\drupal\Model class.
+In your custom Model where you want to leverage Drupal, simply have your Model inherit from the \erdiko\modules\drupal\Model class.